Law on crimes committed against Atatürk

-The Law on Crimes Committed Against Atatürk, or the Law No. 5816, also colloquially known as the law on the protection of Atatürk, is a law of the Republic of Turkey adopted on July 25, 1951.
-Its subject is the crimes to be committed, or have been committed, against the founder and First President of the country, Mustafa Kemal Atatürk.
+The Law on Crimes Committed Against Atatürk, or the Law No. 5816, also colloquially known as the law on the protection of Atatürk, is a lèse-majesté law of the Republic of Turkey adopted on July 25, 1951.
+Its subject is the crimes to be committed, or have been committed, against the founder and first President of the country, Mustafa Kemal Atatürk.

 It was proposed (and passed) by the ruling Democrat Party due to the increase in attacks on Atatürk's statues and busts.

-Within the framework of this law, access to YouTube, Geocities, and many blog sites from Turkey was blocked in 2007.
+Within the framework of this law, access to YouTube, GeoCities, and many blog sites from Turkey was blocked in 2007.
 In November 2010, Google removed videos from YouTube after a German company claimed that some of its copyrights were violated in the videos in question on YouTube (which also contained insults against Atatürk).
 Thereupon, the relevant Turkish court lifted the access barrier that was imposed on YouTube.
 However, after a short time, the company's claims were unfounded, and the videos in question were republished on the site; however, Turkish courts did not take a decision to block access again.

 In 2010, Reporters Without Borders argued that Law No. 5816 violated freedom of expression, one of the basic tenets of the European Union, and that it contravened international laws on human rights.